ceford/cefjdemos-data-jdm-developer-en/articles/languages/translate-openai.md

 ## Preparation

 The default English language pack contains .ini files for three clients: admin (454 files), api (2 files) and site (69 files).

+There are lists of core .ini files in the same folder as the php script.
+This allows comparison with lists of .ini files obtained from the source installation so that non-core .ini files can be skipped with a message.
+The lists may need revision with new major or minor Joomla releases.

 The PHP script used for translation is shown in full below.
 It was intended initially for one-time use only so was not *polished* for public eyes.
 It is run from the command line.
 Example input and output: